CrashenX/auto-grader/README.md

                            Workaround: Run it again
-                        2) The sample-test-suite's scoring takes lacks sophistication src/auto-grade.py # Should run and score 100%
+                        2) The sample-test-suite's scoring takes lacks sophistication pushd src auto-grade.py # Should run and score 100% popd

 10. Cleanup downloaded and intermediate files